ikhsan3adi/auction_app_api_ci4/README.md

 ## Configuration

-In your application, perform the following setup:
 1. Rename `env` file to `.env`.
 2. Set the jwt secretkey and token expiration in the `.env` file if you want to change them.
 3. Install dependencies:
 ```shell
     composer install
 ```
-5. Ensure your database is setup correctly, then run the migrations:
+4. Ensure your database is setup correctly, then run the migrations:
 ```shell
     php spark migrate -all
 ```